-This year, the Swiss-American watch brand will again expand its model range with a line of pilot’s watches.
-Inspired by “historic” aviators from the 1930s and 1940s, the 2010 Hamilton Khaki Pilot automatic wristwatch offers a lot more refinement one could have asked for in the sub-$1000 range.
+This year, Hamilton will again expand its model range with a line of “aviators.”
+Inspired by “historic” models from the 1930s and 1940s, the 2010 self-winding Khaki Pilot offers a lot more refinement than one could have asked for in the sub-$1000 range.

 Both models will have their oversized setting crowns protected from shocks with crown guards that are nicely sculpted, but, again, not terribly innovative.

-One of the most visually appealing versions of the watch will feature a “tactical” black PVD-coated body combined with black dial and black leather strap on two matte-black rivets, although lower resistance to scratches is an obvious trade-off in this deal.
+One of the most visually appealing versions will feature a “tactical” black PVD-coated body combined with black dial and black leather strap on two matte-black rivets, although lower resistance to scratches is an obvious trade-off in this deal.

-And with a claimed water resistance rating of impressive 200 meters, you can always be sure that the piece will still work even if you have to make a crush landing on a body of water!
+With a claimed water resistance rating of an impressive 200 meters, you can always be sure that the piece will still work even if you have to make a crash landing on a body of water!

 Price range: $1000 (MSRP)